paulmillr/scure-btc-signer/README.md

 ### Encode/decode

 **_NOTE_**: we support both PSBTv0 and draft PSBTv2 (there is no PSBTv1).
 If PSBTv2 transaction encoded into PSBTv1, all PSBTv2 fields will be stripped.
+**_NOTE_**: we strip 'unknown' keys inside PSBT, they needed for new version/features support, however any unsupported feature/new version can significantly break assumptions about code.
+If you have use-case where they needed, please open issue.
+For PSBTv2: tx_modifiable, taproot+bip32 is not supported yet.

 ```ts
 // Decode